 Medical devices require frequent care and questions.
 Your team will tell you how to care for your specific device, but it’s easy to forget or feel unsure once you are home.
 Don’t be afraid to reach out with a phone call or portal message!
 Even if your question does not pose an immediate health risk, having an answer will help you feel more comfortable and cared for.

-To make this time easier for yourself, consider getting a PICCPerfect PICC line cover!
-It is easy to use, and comes in a variety of patterns and sizes.
-Its features are built to keep your PICC line safe:
+To make this time easier for yourself, consider getting a PICCPerfect PICC Line Cover!
+It is easy to use and comes in a variety of patterns and sizes.
+Its features are built for PICC line care to keep your PICC safe: